binayr/SQUAT/README.md

 # **S**pend **Q**uality and **U**sage **A**nalysis **T**ool (**SQUAT**)

-This Project is a tool to analyse Bankstatements transactions to give a comprehensive report on the spend, earning and usage of an user.
+This Project is a tool to analyse Text and categorize the text into the categories we defined during a supervised learning process to create the ML Model.
+We started off with Bank Statement transactions to give a comprehensive report on the spend, earning and usage of an user.
 It does the following job:

 * Creates and trains a Machine learning model to classify transactions based on the narration.
 * All the training and other repeatative work is already done for you.